GeorgeGray97/level5-portfolio/submission_point_2.md

 User Personas - Create 3 user personas based on the user types your research indicates you might expect to use your guide.

-One must be an international visitor to your site (maybe one disabled?)
+One must be an international visitor to your site.
+Maybe one disabled but this must be based on your research not a guess.

 We prefer you to be creative and develop your own personas over using a template site.
 If you use a template make sure you customise the output.